Units of Measurement

 * Resistance: The ohm is defined using the quantum Hall effect.

-* Temperature: The kelvin is currently defined as 1/273.16 of the temperature difference between absolute zero and the triple point of very pure water held at a certain pressure; While the triple point technique can define the kelvin to better than 1 ppm, the problem with this definition is that it is based on a specific physical situation, which must be reproduced whenever a highly accurate definition of the kelvin is required; The CIPM (International Committee for Weights and Measures – Bureau International des Poids et Mesures) wants to define all SI units in terms of each other and the fundamental constants; In the case of the K, this involves the second and Boltzmann's constant, and therefore an accurate value of the kelvin could be obtained from the second, which is known to an extremely high degree of accuracy of about one part in 1016; A redefinition is planned for 2011.
+* Temperature: 0 K = −273.16 °C; The kelvin (K) is currently defined as 1/273.16 of the temperature difference between absolute zero and the triple point of very pure water (with a specific ratio of hydrogen and oxygen isotopes) held at a certain pressure; While the triple-point technique can define the K to better than 1 ppm, the problem with this definition is that it is based on a specific physical situation, which must be reproduced whenever a highly accurate definition of the kelvin is required, and does not work well for very low or very high temperatures, far from water's triple point; The CIPM (International Committee for Weights and Measures – Comité International des Poids et Mesures) wants to define all SI units in terms of each other and the fundamental constants; In the case of the K, this involves the second and Boltzmann's constant, and therefore an accurate value of the kelvin could be obtained from the second, which is known to an extremely high degree of accuracy of about one part in 1016; A redefinition is being planned; 2018, The kelvin will now be set by the set value of the Boltzmann constant.

 * Magnetic field: 1 T = 104 G.

-Send feedback and suggestions to bombelli at olemiss.edu – Modified 15 jul 2008
+send feedback and suggestions to bombelli at olemiss.edu – modified 27 apr 2021